 Drug and Alcohol Issues

 Out of all the internal policies, a drug and alcohol policy raises more debate than any other.
-We can review your current policy or help you implement one.
+Our attorneys can review your current policy or help you implement one.

-Some of the many considerations for a company when debating the need or desire for a Drug and Alcohol policy include:
+Some of the many considerations for a company when debating the need or desire for a policy regarding Drug and Alcohol Issues include:

 - Should our business employ a drug and alcohol policy?